-To set specific and measurable social media goals, you need to start at the macro level by defining what your overarching goal is.
-You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to improve through social media:
+To set specific and measurable social media goals, you first need to look at the big picture and define what your overarching goal is.
+You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to tackle through social media:

 - Generate new enrolment leads

 - Increase customer support

 Once you know which objectives you’re going to focus on, it’s time to choose the right social media platforms.
 If you’re not sure where to start, we recommend completing a social media audit to understand which platforms are currently working for your school.
 Traditional social platforms that we see schools use well include Instagram, Facebook, and Twitter.
 If you find in your audit that you’re currently receiving minimal attention on Twitter, but your Facebook page is buzzing with engagement from your school community, it makes sense to focus your efforts there.

 There are also platforms you may not have considered yet, such as TikTok and LinkedIn, that have taken the social media world by storm.
 Tik Tok has skyrocketed in popularity amongst young people, but it may not necessarily be the right platform for your school’s content.
 LinkedIn, on the other hand, is a platform with a professional tone that can be particularly useful at engaging staff, parents and alumni.
 Before investing too much time and budget, it’s important to do your research to see if these platforms can help you reach your marketing goals.